Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ### Properties
 * **controllerExpandSecretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
 * **controllerPublishSecretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
-* **driver**: string (Required): Driver is the name of the driver to use for this volume.
+* **driver**: string (Required): driver is the name of the driver to use for this volume.
 Required.
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
+* **nodeExpandSecretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
+It has enough information to retrieve secret in any namespace
 * **nodePublishSecretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
 * **nodeStageSecretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
-* **readOnly**: bool: Optional: The value to pass to ControllerPublishVolumeRequest.
+* **readOnly**: bool: readOnly value to pass to ControllerPublishVolumeRequest.
 Defaults to false (read/write).
-* **volumeAttributes**: [IoK8SApiCoreV1CSIPersistentVolumeSourceVolumeAttributes](#iok8sapicorev1csipersistentvolumesourcevolumeattributes): Attributes of the volume to publish.
+* **volumeAttributes**: [IoK8SApiCoreV1CSIPersistentVolumeSourceVolumeAttributes](#iok8sapicorev1csipersistentvolumesourcevolumeattributes): volumeAttributes of the volume to publish.
-* **volumeHandle**: string (Required): VolumeHandle is the unique volume name returned by the CSI volume plugin’s CreateVolume to refer to the volume on all subsequent calls.
+* **volumeHandle**: string (Required): volumeHandle is the unique volume name returned by the CSI volume plugin’s CreateVolume to refer to the volume on all subsequent calls.
 Required.

 ## IoK8SApiCoreV1CSIPersistentVolumeSourceVolumeAttributes
 ### Properties